-It is an actual braiding machine, but the braids it makes are very different from those made by any of the other braiding machines in the pictures and video links above – or any machine-made braids that I’m aware of.
-It’s a common type of Kumihimo braid, though, called Kongoh-gumi (I think that means firm, round braid in Japanese?).
+This KumiKreator toy is an actual braiding machine, but with a very different mechanism from that of a standard “horn gear” braiding machine (compared in footnotes*).
+It produces a strong, round, intricate braid that is a common type of hand-worked Kumihimo braid, but is uncommon to non-existant as a factory-made braid.
+The Japanese name for this braid-form is Kongoh-gumi meaning firm, round braid.
 Kongoh braids are typically made by hand, either on a round wooden braiding stand called a marudai, or on a stiff slotted card or foam disk.

-This machine braids 8- and 12-strand Kongoh braids.
-12 strands is equivalent to a 6-loop braid, but most Kongoh color-patterns are quite different from those of loop braids, so I am finding them very fun to make!
-All samples with the exception of the bracelet are 12-strand Kongoh-gumi in cotton, wool, silk, or linen.
-The bracelet (photo further down) is 8-strand, made with the KumiKreator synthetic thread and plastic clasp.
+This machine braids 8- or 12-strand Kongoh braids.
+12 strands is equivalent to a 6-loop fingerloop braid, but most Kongoh color-patterns are quite different from those of the loop braids I teach on this blog, so I am finding them very fun to make!
+All samples in photos (with the exception of one bracelet) are 12-strand braids in my own thread: cotton embroidery floss and crochet thread, and wool, silk, or linen thin weaving and knitting yarns.
+One of the two finished bracelets (photo further down) is 8-strand, made with the included KumiKreator synthetic thread and plastic clasp.

 Left-to-right, from lower left corner: 1st braid is the thickest, crochet cotton #3 (3-ply); braids 2-5 are fine weaving wool (discontinued brand); 6-12 are dmc embroidery floss. (#9 and #11 have a single spool of pink rayon thread)